 Our Montessori Early Childhood Program is based on the three-year cycle, with the third year serving as the culmination of the preparatory work during the first two years.
 This results in exciting leaps in reading, writing and math concepts.
 The student brings together practical life and sensorial experiences in botany, geometry and geography to an intellectual level of conscious understanding.
-For example – the puzzle played with in the intial 2 years becomes continents of countries in the 3rd year.
+For example – the puzzle played within the initial 2 years becomes the continents of countries in the 3rd year.

 The Early Childhood Program is divided into four main categories:

 Other activities include art, music, science, and geography.
 As mastery of each stage of learning is gained, a healthy self-concept fosters independence and responsibility.
 Therefore, parents should understand that a Montessori school is neither a babysitting service nor a play school that prepares a child for traditional kindergarten.
 Rather, it is a unique cycle of learning designed to take advantage of the child’s sensitive years when they can absorb information from an enriched environment.

 To accommodate the various ages of students, Westside Montessori offers half-day and extended-day schedules.
 For the younger children, the three-hour morning session from 8:45-11:45 is well suited to their attention span and physical endurance.
 Admission to extended day, 8:45-2:30, is by invitation of the child’s Directress.

 For parents wanting before and after-school care for their children, Home Environment care is available before and after the half-day and extended-day sessions.